guillaumelobet/science_valorisation/readme.md

 - Tweet your Science [http://www.tweetyourscience.com/]()

 [^1]:  Osterrieder, A. (2013).
 The value and use of social media as communication tool in the plant sciences.
 Plant Methods, 9(26), 26. [http://doi.org/10.1186/1746-4811-9-26]()

+## They participated to the creation of this document